-This program has been in existence for 28 years, graduating 28 classes of students in that time period.
-Over the past 5 years, 2009 – 2013, 52 students have taken the Radiologic Technology examination administered by the American Registry of Radiologic Technologists.
-Forty-five students who took the examination passed on the first attempt, making an 87% average of students who pass the exam.
-The program goal for this data point is 75%.
+The Radiologic Technology program was established in 1983 and 29 classes have graduated.
+Over the past five years, 2010 – 2014, 47 students have taken the American Registry of Radiologic Technology examination.
+Forty students who took the examination within 6 months of graduation successfully passed on the first attempt, comprising an average of 85 % of students passing the exam.
+The program goal is 75 %.

-Over the past 5 years, 2009 – 2013, 55 students graduated the program.
-Fifty of those students were actively seeking employment.
-One hundred % of the graduates are working in medical imaging.
-The program goal for this data point is 75% in the first 12 months following graduation.
+Over the past 5 years, 2010 – 2014, 49 students graduated from the program.
+Forty-seven students were actively seeking employment.
+One hundred percent of these graduates are employed in medical imaging.
+The program goal is 75 % within the first 12 months following graduation.

 The radiologic technology program is accredited by the Joint Review Committee on Education and Radiologic Technology. (www.jrcert.org)

 This A.A.S.
 Degree is offered only to students who have been accepted into the program after meeting all requirements.
 Class size is mandated by clinical limitations.
-Applications for the two year program are to be submitted from January to the second Monday in March, and classes begin each Fall Semester.
+Applications for the two year program are to be submitted from January 1 to April 15th.
+Classes begin each Fall Semester.